Privacy Policy

 Certivo ("we," "us," or "our") provides a cloud-based electronic signature platform designed for FDA 21 CFR Part 11 compliance.
 This Privacy Policy describes our practices regarding the collection, use, and disclosure of information through our website at certivo.io and our software platform (collectively, the "Service").

-By using the Service, you consent to the data practices described in this Privacy Policy.
+By using the Service, you agree to the processing of your information as described in this Privacy Policy.
+We process your data under various legal bases depending on the purpose (see Section 4.6).
+Where consent is required as a legal basis (such as for marketing communications), we will obtain your explicit consent separately.
 If you do not agree with this Privacy Policy, please do not use the Service.

 2. Information We Collect